paugier/mercurial-jupyterbook/book/index.md

-# Mercurial: the definitive guide (Third Edition)
+# Mercurial: the definitive guide

-This is a work in progress to get a new edition of the Mercurial book.
+This is a work in progress to get a new (third) edition of the Mercurial book.

 We welcome contributions to
 [the Hgbook project on Github](https://github.com/paugier/mercurial-jupyterbook).